nghquan/starwars-names-tutorial/README.md

 The grunt-contrib-compress plugin(https://github.com/gruntjs/grunt-contrib-compress) is a Grunt plugin that does compress files and folders.
 It is using node libraries archiver (for zip/tar) and zlib (for gzip).

 And the nodemailer library (https://nodemailer.com) is a npm library that does send emails with Node.JS.
-I got an interesting issue while I were playing around the library with a grunt.
+I got an interesting issue while I were playing around the library with grunt.
 The library sends emails asynchronously so you have to setup an asynchronous grunt task to executing the send email method.